Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - The creation step may take several minutes.

 ### Azure Data Factory Linked Services
-  In order for data factory to link to the data locations, we will need to create a 'LinkedService' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
-We will create LinkedService for Azure Storage account which contains the USQL scripts, the Azure Data Lake store where the data resides, and finally the Azure Data Lake analytics instance.
-We will set these Linked Services first before we define the Datasets.
+  In order for data factory to link to the data locations, we will need to create a 'Linked Service' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
+We will create Linked Service for Azure Storage account which contains the USQL scripts, the Azure Data Lake Store where the data resides, and finally the Azure Data Lake Analytics instance.
+We will set up these Linked Services first before we define the Datasets.

   Azure Storage Linked Service